bibenji/reading-sheets/The_Audio_Programming_Book.md

 Opening raw soundfiles in Audacity.

+‘‘Start offset’’ entry box (the byte position at which conversion should start) is pre-filled with the value 1.
+Expect to set this value to zero for the plain raw soundfiles considered here.

 float x = 1.0;
 x += 2.1; (results in a double operation) x += 2.1f; (force a float operation)